Mixed Breed Dogs

 About the Dorkie

-The Dorkie is a small mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Well-suited to apartment living, the Dorkie is an excellent choice for first-time dog owners.
+The Dorkie is a cross between the Dachshund and Yorkshire Terrier.
+The Dorkie is a small mixed breed dog known for being deeply loving with its family and outgoing and sociable.
+With a highly intelligent mind, well-suited to apartment living, the Dorkie is an excellent choice for first-time dog owners.
 Typically standing 5 to 10 inches and weighing 5 to 12 pounds, this breed has a life expectancy of 13 to 16 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Dorkie brings a distinct combination of traits that sets it apart.
 On the calmer end of the energy spectrum, the Dorkie is content with moderate daily activity.
 Deeply affectionate, the Dorkie loves being close to its people and forms strong bonds with every member of the household.